IliyanaStoyanova/memory-game/README.md

 - _CSS_<br/>

 **What's the idea?** <br/>
-The game build a beginner-friendly memory card.
-The game have a grid of cards, where each card have a color.
+The game builds a beginner-friendly memory card.
+The game has a card grid, each with a colour.
 You have to find the matching cards.

 **Website features:**

-- Тhe different cards are turned face down;
+- The different cards are turned face down;
 - Мatched cards remain face up.

 ### Start the project